geekysuavo/pyppm/software/pulprogs/README.md

 P = [... [pyppm.DEADTIME, 15] ...]
 ```

+* The dead time argument may be any positive value less than 1500
+milliseconds.

 ### `pyppm.DELAY`

 The 'delay' instruction tells the device to execute a precisely timed delay